mbrenman/PoloApp/README.md

 Needed before pushing to App Store:
 * DONE-Limit API requests from Parse per connection — download target’s data less frequently and animate, it shouldn’t change terribly often (maybe every 5 seconds?)
 * DONE-Connect to any user in friend list
-* Only can add friend if the friend exists in DB
+* DONE-Only can add friend if the friend exists in DB
 * Users have a whitelist of current callers
 * Connections should only happen if on whitelist
 * DONE-Fix add friend issue when the user has no friends